-Leadec is the world's leading service specialist for the entire life cycle of a factory and the associated infrastructure, providing facilities management, engineering, assembly and logistics solutions worldwide.
-For over 60 years, we have been providing customers in the automotive and manufacturing industries with support along the entire factory life cycle: from planning, installation, and automation to operation of the factories and buildings, growing Leadec's operations to over 350 sites in 16 countries and employing over 23,000 staff.
-As at 31 December 2023, Leadec had 1,604 employees in the UK.
+Leadec is the world's leading service specialist for the entire life cycle of a factory and the associated infrastructure, providing facilities management, engineering, assembly, and logistics solutions worldwide.
+For more than 60 years, our customers around the globe have relied on our services throughout their entire production process - from planning to maintenance, modernisation, and digitalisation.
+Employing around 22,500 people worldwide, Leadec is based at more than 350 sites, often directly at the customers' own plants and facilities.
+As of 31 December 2024, Leadec had 1,282 employees in the UK.